BUYING A HOUSE IN VIETNAM

 – Foreign individuals and entities are able to buy a maximum of 30 percent of apartments in a block and 250 houses in a given ward.

 – Individual foreigners may extend their home ownership after 50 years, according to their need.
-The government provides further details about the extension process in the future.

 – Foreign property can be put out to lease for any ‘purposes that is not banned by law’ but must also inform the provincial house management agency before leasing the property.

 – Foreign property owners will also be subject to the nation’s property taxes.

 – Foreigners married to Vietnamese citizens can buy any property type.